Ant-Man (Scott Lang): Death and return

+During the "AXIS" storyline, a now-heroic and repentant Doctor Doom resurrects Cassie Lang.
+Following this, Lang moves to Miami to start a new life as well as to spend more time with his daughter.
+When Cassie is kidnapped by Crossfire to revive Darren Cross, Lang is forced to turn to the villains Grizzly and Machinesmith to save Cassie.
+Cross is successfully revived after Cassie's heart is transplanted into his body.
+Cassie has a second heart transplanted into her body to allow her to survive.
+Lang shrinks down to microscopic size to attack Cassie's white cells and allow her body to accept the new heart's tissue.
+Lang decides to distance himself from Cassie so that she can have a normal life.

-During the "Secret Empire" storyline, Ant-Man joins the resistance group against Hydra after they takeover the U.S. After seeing footage from Rick Jones, explaining Steve Rogers' conversion into Hydra's supreme leader, Scott is among the heroes who join Hawkeye in the search for the Cosmic Cube fragments that were scattered around the world, so they could reform the Cube and restore Steve back to normal.
-After he smuggles Cassie out of the country, he offers Sam Wilson to join the resistance but Sam turns it down.
-Ant-Man then meets him at a bar, with a small group of heroes led by Hawkeye.
-Hawkeye and the Tony Stark A.I. manage to convince Sam to smuggle them out of the country so they can find the Cosmic Cube fragments.
-It is eventually revealed that Hydra found and captured Cassie, forcing Scott to become a double agent to save her life.
-He confesses his treachery just as Hydra's forces arrive and destroy the resistance's hideout.
-During the final battle, Scott shrinks Bucky Barnes down so that he can enter the Cosmic Cube and reawaken Kobik.
-This ultimately allows Kobik to bring back the original Steve Rogers, who defeats his Hydra doppelganger.
+During the "Secret Empire" storyline, Ant-Man joins the resistance group against Hydra after they take over the United States After seeing footage from Rick Jones, explaining Steve Rogers' conversion into Hydra's supreme leader, Ant-Man joins Hawkeye in the search for the Cosmic Cube fragments to restore Rogers to normal.
+It is eventually revealed that Hydra found and captured Cassie, forcing Ant-Man to become a double agent to save her life.
+He confesses his treachery just as Hydra forces arrive and destroy the resistance's hideout.
+During the final battle, Ant-Man shrinks Bucky Barnes down so that he can enter the Cosmic Cube and reawaken Kobik.
+This allows Kobik to bring back the original Steve Rogers, who defeats his Hydra doppelganger.
+With his reputation tarnished due to his betrayal, Ant-Man joins the Guardians of the Galaxy to get away from Earth for a while.

-With his reputation tarnished due to his betrayal, Scott joins the Guardians of the Galaxy to get away from Earth for a while.
-During a later attempt to coordinate a return to Earth for Cassie's birthday with Nadia van Dyne's aid, things go quickly awry, and the two of them experience a series of bizarre adventures in the microverse before returning home.
-However, in the process the two of them became quantum-entangled with each other.

-Hero for Hire

-Trying to pick up the pieces of his lost life on Earth, Scott takes up residence in an ant-hill in Florida and begins offering his service for pay.
-On a mission, he ends up joining forces with Swarm against a new enemy called Macrothrax.